saftle/ComfyUI_OmniGen_Nodes/README.md

 - This an LLM (SLM in according to Microsoft) based on [Phi-3](https://azure.microsoft.com/en-us/blog/introducing-phi-3-redefining-whats-possible-with-slms/)
   I can handle images mixed with the LLM tokes.

+### Requirements

+You'll need at least 8 GB of VRAM and during the model loading around of 24 GB of RAM.
+If you have 16 GB of main RAM you'll need swap and plenty of patient.

+### Feature of this node

+- Negative prompt
+- Upto 3 conditions
+- Int8 quantization (8 GB of VRAM is enough, not 16 GB)
+- 30% faster model load
+- FP8 safetensors model (3.88 GB download not 15.5 GB)
+- Can use installed SDXL VAE
+- Image preview and progress bar indication

 ## Installation

 ### Install the nodes